ajijohn/fp-racheryl-xiaojzhu-dennis418szsy/README.md

+# We plan to extend the work of this Visualization project
+Managed by Aji John @uw.edu  (Post-doctoral researcher), and we plan to add the below features

+- [x] Fork the repository
+- [ ] Add data for rest of the years
+- [ ] Support for multiple years (selecting upto 3 differemt years)
+- [ ] Add more species (upto 20 ?)
+- [ ] Publish the site alongside MeadoWatch

-# Final Project - Visualizing Impact of Climate Change on Peak Flowers
+## Original Project - Visualizing Impact of Climate Change on Peak Flowers

-## Team Members
+## Original Team Members

 - Rachel Li  ryli@uw.edu
 - Xiaojing Zhu  xiaojzhu@uw.edu